Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 ### First part of the shellcode
 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130546842539663430/image.png)

-It walk into the PEB to get the base adress of the actual process (us).
-That why we couldn't emulate it with miasm unfortunetly.
-It walk into the export table to get the function name  and produce a checksum of this name.
-It compare this result to 0x9f1 to see if it's the good one.
+It walks into the PEB to get the base adress of the actual process (us).
+That's why we couldn't emulate it with miasm unfortunetly.
+It walks into the export table to get the function name  and produce a checksum of this name.
+It compares this result to 0x9f1 to see if it's the good one.

-For us, to emulate this, we get all the suspicious function name from the main thread and check if reproduce the checksum and check if it's equal to 0x9f1.
+For us, to emulate this, we get all the suspicious function name from the main thread, reproduce the checksum and check if it's equal to 0x9f1.

 With that, we get this function :
 ```c